adiii-ui/MySQL-Frontend/README.md

 # MySQL-Frontend
-A GUI frontend developed in Python3 for simple admin tasks on MySQL-Server running on the localhost.
+A stripped-down GUI frontend developed in Python3 for simple admin tasks on MySQL-Server running on the localhost.
 Developed for my CS School Project.

 This code is totally not perfect.
 And I admit it.
 My primary focus with the project was to get it all working with minimal semantic errors, atleast from my side.
 And I don't intend to actively develop on the program anytime in the future, atleast not now.